MonamaTV/Cost-Tracking-Application/README.md

 * Ideally, all the reports from the school level to district level reach the provincial level electronically

 ## Admin
-* Has the SUDO privilenges😁
+* Has the SUDO privileges😁